Swatto86/WinRDP/C_PROGRAMMING_BOOK.md

 # Chapter 22: ListView Control for Host Display

+> **📝 What's New in WinRDP v2.0**
+>
+> This chapter has been updated to reflect new features:
+> - ✨ Three-column layout (Hostname, Description, Last Connected)
+> - ✨ Column sorting with click-to-sort headers
+> - ✨ Real-time search/filter functionality
+> - ✨ Dynamic host count status label
+> - ✨ lParam preservation for filtered view stability
+> - ✨ Dummy column workaround for centering

+> **🔗 Related Chapters**
+>
+> - Chapter 19: How hosts and lastConnected timestamps are stored
+> - Chapter 21: Main dialog creation and message handling
+> - Chapter 23: How hosts are launched from ListView selection

 **What You'll Learn:**
 - Creating and configuring ListView controls
-- Adding columns to ListViews
+- **NEW: Adding three columns** including Last Connected timestamp
 - Populating ListViews with data
+- **NEW: Implementing column sorting** with ascending/descending toggle
+- **NEW: Real-time search/filter** with case-insensitive matching
+- **NEW: Using lParam to preserve data indices** after filtering
 - Handling ListView selection and double-click events
-- Implementing search/filter functionality
 - Working with extended ListView styles
+- **NEW: Dynamic status labels** showing filter state

 **Why It Matters:**
 The ListView control is essential for displaying tabular data in Windows applications.
-In this chapter, you'll learn how to create a professional-looking host list that users can browse, search, and select from.
+In this chapter, you'll learn how to create a professional-looking host list that users can browse, search, filter, and sort.
 This is a critical UI component that appears in countless Windows applications.

 ## Introduction